Learning Physics-Informed Noise Models from Dark Frames for Low-Light Raw Image Denoising

-As shown in Table~\ref{tab:pmn} and Fig.~\ref{fig:pmn}, we compare our method with existing hybrid-based methods and corresponding noise modeling methods.
-One of either PNNP or PNNP* consistently achieves state-of-the-art performance with exact color and clear details, demonstrating the superiority of our method.
+As shown in Fig.~\ref{fig:pmn} and Fig.~\ref{tab:pmn}, we compare our method with existing hybrid-based methods and their corresponding noise modeling methods.
+Either PNNP or PNNP* consistently achieves state-of-the-art performance with exact color and clear details, thereby demonstrating the superiority of our method.

-A noteworthy difference emerges between PNNP and PNNP*, as detailed in Table~\ref{tab:pmn}, deserving an in-depth analysis.
+The noteworthy differences between PNNP and PNNP* deserve an in-depth analysis.
 Intuitively, differences between paired real data are typically considered a reliable representation of real noise.
 Therefore, the introduction of paired real data in hybrid data is generally believed to promote the denoising performance.
-This assumption holds in most cases; however, the assumption fails between PNNP and PNNP* on the ELD dataset and SID dataset.
+While this assumption holds in most cases, it does not apply to PNNP and PNNP* on the ELD dataset and SID dataset.
 This counterintuitive phenomenon aligns with our emphasis on data quality in Section~\ref{discuss:data}.
-The denoising performance of hybrid-based methods depends not only on the accuracy of noise modeling but also on the quality of paired real data.
+The performance of hybrid-based methods is influenced not only by the accuracy of noise modeling but also by the quality of paired real data.
 The SID dataset exhibits noticeable data defects, including residual noise, spatial misalignment, and intensity discrepancies.
 These defects reduce the reliability of data mapping between paired real data, resulting in PNNP* trained on the SID dataset performing less effectively than PNNP.
 The LRID dataset overcomes most of the data defects, making the model trained only on paired real data competitive with PNNP.
 The complementarity of high-quality paired real data and a large amount of realistic synthetic data (generated by PNNP) leads to superior performance for PNNP* trained on the LRID dataset.

 Finally, we note the efficient method proposed by LED~\cite{ICCV23/LED}, which requires only a small amount of paired real data to adapt a denoising method to new noise models.
-LED shares a similar motivation with hybrid-based methods; however, it lacks the process of noise modeling.
-Furthermore, LED also encounters challenges associated with the quality of paired real data, resulting in suboptimal denoising performance (LED is notably inferior to SFRN).
-Hence, in this paper, we refrain from comparing our approach with LED.
+Although LED shares a similar motivation with hybrid-based methods, it lacks an explicit noise modeling process.
+Moreover, LED also faces challenges related to the quality of paired real data, resulting in suboptimal denoising performance (LED is notably inferior to SFRN).
+Hence, we do not include a direct comparison with LED in this study.